whosonfirst/go-whosonfirst-browser/README.md

 * Dan Phiffer's blog posts about the [Boundary Issues editing tool](https://whosonfirst.org/blog/tags/boundaryissues/).
 * Gary Gale's [Three Steps Backwards, One Step Forwards; a Tale of Data Consistency and JSON Schema](https://whosonfirst.org/blog/2018/05/25/three-steps-backwards/).

-### This does not retrieve, render or display "alternate" geometries

-It really should but today it does not.
-Hopefully it will, soon.

 ## Install

 You will need to have the `Go` programming language (specifically version [1.12](https://golang.org/dl/) or higher) installed.
 All of this package's dependencies are bundled with the code in the `vendor` directory.